cvtsh248/glang/readme.md

 # Glang
-This is an interpreted language written in Rust that I've been writing for fun.
+This is a dynamically typed interpreted language written in Rust that I've been writing for fun.
 I started off by watching the first 3 videos of Tyler Laceby's "Build a custom scripting language in typescript" videos (https://www.youtube.com/playlist?list=PL_2VhOvlMk4UHGqYCLWc6GO8FaPl8fQTh) and then set off from there.

 ### Project Structure
 #### Lexer (lexer.rs)